leonelwebdev/marvel-angular-app/README.md

 ng serve
 ```

-Now you can open on localhost:4200
+Now you can open on localhost:4200 in your browser.